-The Safe After School campaign is a new campaign launched to support parents with advice and guidance on out of school activities.
+The Safe After School campaign was launched to support parents with advice and guidance on out of school activities.

-Clubs, classes and tutorial sessions offer great ways for children and young people to develop their skills and confidence as well as having fun, but it comes as quite a shock to many parents that they send their child to, may actually not be regulated.
+Clubs, classes and tutorial sessions offer great ways for children and young people to develop their skills and confidence as well as having fun, but it comes as quite a shock to many parents that they may actually not be regulated.
 Even people who have committed criminal offences can legally continue to work in roles like children's entertainer or private tutor.